Skip to Main Content

 In the bibliography:

 Surname, First name.
-"Title of the article between quotation marks," Title of the journal in italics, 1 (2016): page numbers.
+"Title of the article between quotation marks," Title of the journal in italics, 1, no. 1 (2016): page numbers.

 Encyclopaedias

-If you consulted an encyclopaedia (or other reference work), you can cite the reference work in the footnotes or endnotes according to the Chicago Manual of Style.
-Whether you include the reference in your bibliography as well depends on what kind of encyclopaedia it is and how well known it is.
-If it is a well-known encyclopaedia, you only have to include a citation in the footnotes and endnotes according to the CMS.
-Since this is not a hard and fast rule, we recommend that you include a reference to the encyclopaedia in the bibliography when in doubt.
+If you consulted a well-known encyclopaedia (or other reference work), it suffices to cite the reference work in the footnotes or endnotes only.
+Whether you include the reference in your bibliography as well depends on what kind of encyclopaedia it is.
+Since rule leaves room for doubt, we recommend that you also include a reference to the encyclopaedia in the bibliography when you are not sure.
 Please note that there are multiple ways to cite an entry from an encyclopaedia.
-If it concerns a comprehensive entry that states the author’s name, the citation must be structured differently.
+If it concerns a comprehensive entry that states the author’s name, as in the examples below from Stanford Encyclopedia of Philosophy or Encyclopedia of Christianity Online, the citation is structured differently.
 See the example below for such a citation.

 In the endnotes or footnotes: